Cremation

 Cremation involves the placement of the deceased's remains into a casket, rigid container or other alternative container, and then the body and the container are incinerated at a crematory and reduced to the basic components of bone and ash.
 Every cremation is performed individually.
 The cremation chamber is between 1400 and 1800 degrees.
 Following a cooling period the cremated remains are mechanically pulverized.

-Cremation can only occur after at least 24 hours have elapsed from the time of death as recorded on the death certificate.
+In New Jersey, cremation can only occur after at least 24 hours have elapsed from the time of death as recorded on the death certificate.

 The body may or may not be embalmed before cremation.
 Opting for cremation does not preclude you from participating in a viewing, funeral, gathering or memorial service.